ryrob30/mobile-services.en/help/universal-windows/c-getting-started/dev-qs.md

 1. Right-click your project and select **[!UICONTROL Add]** > **[!UICONTROL Existing Item]**.

-1. Browse to the ADBMobileConfig.json file and click **[!UICONTROL Add]**.
+1. Browse to the `ADBMobileConfig.json` file and click **[!UICONTROL Add]**.

-1. Right-click the ADBMobileConfig.json file in your solution and select **[!UICONTROL Properties]**.
+1. Right-click the `ADBMobileConfig.json` file in your solution and select **[!UICONTROL Properties]**.

 1. With **[!UICONTROL File Properties]** selected, ensure **[!UICONTROL Package Action]** is set to **[!UICONTROL Content]**.

     For JavaScript projects, the file is set to Content by default.

-## Update The ADBMobileConfig.json Config File {#section_0BC8CC0E4AAD4AC385FA0AEDC3C56AFE}
+## Update The ADBMobileConfig.json config file {#section_0BC8CC0E4AAD4AC385FA0AEDC3C56AFE}

 The `ADBMobileConfig.json` file contains global SDK settings and is located at your project root after you complete the steps in the *Add the library and config file to your project* section.
-If your ADBMobileConfig.json file was not pre-configured by Adobe Mobile Services, you need to update a few values to get started.
+If your `ADBMobileConfig.json` file was not pre-configured by Adobe Mobile Services, you need to update a few values to get started.

 Here is an example of an `ADBMobileConfig.json` file: